dwettstein/cloud-computing-2016-zookeeper/README.md

 Some knowledge of the Python programming language.
 There are plenty of very good tutorials online, and you should be able to learn the basics very quickly.
 A good tutorial is [here](http://www.learnpython.org/en/).
-We rely on version Python 2.7, the most recent one of the 2.x series.
+We rely on Python 2.7, the most recent version of the 2.x series.
+The provided VM (see below) comes with Python pre-installed.

 ##1.1 - ZooKeeper

 We provide a ready-to-use template with ZooKeeper configured in standalone mode.

 **[EXERCISE]** Instantiate the VM template *ZooKeeper-Ubuntu-14.04* on OpenNebula to have your own ZooKeeper service.
 Verify that you can correcly SSH into the VM.